jonnyfairbanks96/password_generator/README.md

-# password_generator
+# Password Generator

-A CLI to generate secure passwords.
+A CLI app to generate secure passwords.

+## Basic Setup
+To start creating secure passwords
+1. Clone this repo `git clone https://github.com/jonnyfairbanks96/password_generator.git`
+2. Go into the directory `cd password_generator`
+3. Change the permissions of the file by running `chmod +x ./generator.rb` so you can use `./generator.rb` to execute the app using `#!`
+4. You should now be able to run the app by typing `./generator.rb` in your terminal!`